 I have a background working in adult education training school support workers.
 I’ve also worked with children, delivering creative workshops.
 I’ve previously worked in the arts, photography and publishing.
 I am Hufflepuff through and through.

 Toothy is my son’s nickname.
 He is a fan of Minecraft, Lego and action and magical fantasy books.
 He is mentioned often and contributes much inspiration to this blog.
-Due to his age range, many of the children’s books I discuss or review are middle-grade fiction, although I do branch out and cover other age ranges also.
+Due to his age range, many of the children’s books I discuss or review are middle-grade fiction.
+However, I do branch out and cover other age ranges, from picture books to YA fiction.
 Toothy is house Ravenclaw.

 Why write a book blog?